richlamdev/ansible-raspberrypi-os/roles/ansible-node-exporter/README.md

 ## Requirements

-- Ansible >= 2.9 (It might work on previous versions, but we cannot guarantee it)
+- Ansible >= 2.7 (It might work on previous versions, but we cannot guarantee it)
 - gnu-tar on Mac deployer host (`brew install gnu-tar`)
-- Passlib is required when using the basic authentatication feature (`pip install passlib[bcrypt]`)
+- Passlib is required when using the basic authentication feature (`pip install passlib[bcrypt]`)

 ## Role Variables